GrabCAD/stl/README.md

 * when pull request is approved push it to master.
 * checkout master.
-* bump the version in package.json.
+* bump the version in package.json keep the main version the same and bump the eagle.x part.
 * commit the change to your local master.